 The authors declare no competing interests.

 Moustapha Nikiema, Awa Gneme, Issiaka Soulama and Athanase Badolo designed the study and conducted the data analysis.
 Justine Kabore and Seni Nikiema conducted field data collection and laboratory processing.
 Hamidou Ilboudo, Charles Quaye, Ali Sie and Clarisse Dah reviewed the paper.
-All the authors approved the final version.
+All the authors read and approved the final version of the manuscript.

 We would like to express our gratitude to all individuals who contributed to this article.
 We extend our thanks to the fieldworkers, and the laboratory technicians, especially Tinta Alaye, Belem Yassia, and Kone Madou, for their valuable assistance.